ibdknox/jayq/README.md

 * `jayq.macros/let-ajax [steps & body]`: `let` like form allowing to chain ajax calls and bind return values to vars for later use.
+  The step value expected is a valid jq.core/ajax request map.
   You can supply :let steps (like in for/doseq) between "regular" steps.

 ```clojure